vigorIv2/Smart-Spreadsheet/README.md

 Please fork the repo, and submit your solution in a branch of your own repo and share the link of your repo with us via email.

+## Evaluation Criteria

+1. **Functionality**: Ability to parse and serialize tables from provided Excel files, including generalizing the solution to handle multiple examples.
+The AI should answer both basic questions; advanced generalization and AI inference are considered a bonus.

+2. **Problem Solving and Creativity**: Systematic and effective approach to breaking down and addressing each part of the problem.
+Novel or creative solutions with innovative use of tools and techniques.

+3. **Code Quality and Readability**: Clear, readable, and well-structured code with consistent naming conventions.

+4. **Algorithm Design and Efficiency**: Thoughtful and effective algorithm design, considering edge cases and using appropriate data structures.
+Efficient implementation in terms of time and space complexity.

+5. **Deployment and Usability**: Successful deployment of the solution with clear and detailed setup instructions.
+Consideration of user experience, ensuring the solution is user-friendly and accessible.

 ## Remarks

 We appreicate the time you will devote to this project.
 We hope you enjoy this exercise!